-Mbps & MBps
+Mbps and MBps

 Megabits per second and Megabytes per second